Frequently Asked Questions

 If you are looking to get a puppy at a future date (i.e. the puppy is not shown on the puppies for sale page at this time), this is the procedure for getting a puppy:

 - Once the litter has been born that matches the criteria/timing you indicated on your application, all applicants for that litter will be notified.
 If you decide you do not wish to get a puppy from that litter, you are welcome to forward your deposit on to a future litter indefinitely.
 However, if you chose to pass on the litter that matched your criteria, you would be placed on the next litter’s list after any other family who had already committed to that litter.

-- At the time we notify you of the litter’s arrival, you will be given the option to go ahead and make a Deposit to Reserve an Individual Puppy which is $425 ($500 minus the $75 application fee).
+- At the time we notify you of the litter’s arrival, you will be given the option to go ahead and reserve a puppy from that litter.
 Once the puppies reach 7 to 8 weeks of age, you will then be asked to choose which puppy from the litter you want.
-You can come here to choose your puppy in person if logistics permit, or via photos and a video clip if you are from a distance.
+You can come here to choose your puppy in person if logistics permit, or via photos and a video clip (we also offer a FaceTime call with the puppies) if you are from a distance.
 Puppies will be chosen in the order their families were placed on that litter’s waiting list.
 Puppies can go home beginning at 9 weeks of age.